Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Teacher: Which of the guys solved the problem correctly?

-Children: Both solutions are wrong.
+Children: Both solutions are incorrect.

 Teacher: Raise your hands if you think this is the correct answer.